In a class of its own

-In 2011, Hors Catégorie was the first Vineyard planted on the steep slope along the North Fork of the Walla Walla River.
+In 2011, Hors Catégorie was the first vineyard planted on the steep slope along the North Fork of the Walla Walla River.
 Hidden in the foothills of the Blue Mountains, Hors Catégorie Vineyard is located where the North Fork converges with the Walla Walla River.
-The Syrah vines cling to a steep hillside beneath ragged cliffs and surrounded by rocky outcroppings, their roots struggle for nourishment in the fractured basalt.
+The Syrah vines cling to the hillside beneath ragged cliffs and surrounded by rocky outcroppings.
+Their roots struggle for nourishment in the fractured basalt.

 It’s a rare terroir, absolutely unique in America, with a climate, exposure and topography creating an incomparable wine-growing estate.
 “This combination of expressiveness, power and weightlessness is rare in American syrah,” said Wine Spectator’s Harvey Steiman, who visited the site for the first time in 2006.

 “Tasting like a young Hermitage La Chappelle from Jaboulet (from a great vintage).” —Jeb Dunnuck, The Wine Advocate